-Choose "Management" \rightarrow "Settings" \rightarrow "Export", you can see the Export screen, this screen (shown in Figure 4-96) allows you to save the current configuration of the router as a backup file.
+Choose "Management" \rightarrow "Settings" \rightarrow "Export", you can see the Export screen, which allows you to save the current configuration of the router as a backup file.

 Settings - Export

 Backup DSL Modem Router configurations.
 You may save your router configurations to a file on your PC.

 Backup Settings